arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Lecture 1 - Spring Boot Introduction.md

 }
 ```

-You should create a java web application that allows adding into elasticsearch such information and allowing this information to be accessed using the tracking id or the type of the book or the name of the book.
+You should create a java web application that allows adding into elasticsearch such information and allowing this information to be accessed (over rest) using the tracking id or the type of the book or the name of the book.

 ## Requirements

 You are requested to use Lombok during development as part of the exercise.

-> Note: You are not requested to implement any free text functionality or implement the rest methods to actually download the resource.
+> Note: You are not requested to implement any free text search functionality or implement the rest methods that would actually download the resource.

 > Note: The proposed solution uses also Mapstruct to decouple view from domain object.
-You are advised to also try to use this methodology, but as a second step
+You are advised to also try to use this methodology, but as a second step.